Obemegargel/Week-one/README.md

 Here is a simple "Hello World" Program.
 I created this to learn how to use python, github and visual studio code together.

+Here is a demo video for the code I wrote.
 [Software Demo Video](http://youtube.link.goes.here)

 # Development Environment